micro-manager/micro-manager/doc/how-to-build.md

 this case, all Micro-Manager files will be installed inside that ImageJ directory.

-To configure Micro-Manager for a traditionaly Unix-style install, type
+To configure Micro-Manager for a traditional Unix-style install, type

     ./configure --prefix=/where/to/install